 - An updated version of that report, concentrating on JScanam, MADmap and Unimap in their latest versions is available: PACS map-making tools: analysis and benchmarking, 30 March 2014.

-- If you are using data with SPG v 12 or reducing data with HIPE 12, remember that the optical field distortion in not applied at level 1.
+- If you are using data with SPG v 12 or lower, or reducing data with HIPE 12 or lower, remember that the optical field distortion in not applied at level 1.
 As a result, external map-makers starting from level 1 have a systematic flux overestimate of 6-7% in the red channel and a lower underestimate (~2%) in the blue channel of the flux scale.
 From HIPE 13/SPG 13 onwards, this has been corrected.

 PACS spectrometer calibration